-We commonly associate summer’s dry heat with hair damage, however, winter is just as bad, if not worse, for our tresses, thanks to dropping temperatures and the simultaneous blasting of indoor heaters.
-While we are well informed on how to take care of our summer locks, taking care of our winter strands is uncharted territory for some, particularly us L.A. folk.
-To figure out the best way to protect hair in cold weather, we reached out to Honey Artists hairstylist Corey Tuttle and stylist Scott Waldman at Antonio Prieto Salon for their expert advice on saving our tresses from what seems to be a colder-than-usual winter.
+You may associate summer’s dry heat with hair damage, however, winter is just as bad, if not worse, for your tresses, thanks to dropping temperatures and the simultaneous blasting of indoor heaters.
+While you may be well informed on how to take care of your summer locks, taking care of your winter strands is uncharted territory for some.
+To figure out the best way to protect hair in cold weather, Honey Artists hairstylist Corey Tuttle and Scott Waldman, senior stylist at Roman K Salon, shared their expert advice on how to save your tresses from what seems to be a colder-than-usual winter.

 If you’ve been dealing with uncharacteristically frizzy strands, you’re are not alone.
-Tuttle says, “Cold, dry air can cause the cuticle layer of the hair to lift, and going into a warm environment then takes the moisture out of the hair, leaving it dry and frizzy.”
-So how exactly do we remedy these less-than-ideal hair conditions?
+“Cold, dry air can cause the cuticle layer of the hair to lift, and going into a warm environment then takes the moisture out of the hair, leaving it dry and frizzy, says Tuttle.
+So how exactly do you remedy these less-than-ideal hair conditions?
 Waldman says it is of the utmost importance to “factor in the environmental changes” and “treat your hair and scalp appropriately.”
 Keep reading for Tuttle and Waldman’s six essential tips for protecting your strands this winter.

 1. Invest in a Good Shampoo and Conditioner

 Tuttle recommends using a "clarifying shampoo once or twice a month, with a moisturizing or hydrating shampoo the rest of the time."
-While Tuttle recommends Redken Diamond Oil Shampoo ($34) for fine to wavy hair, Moroccanoil's repair shampoo is a great option for those with thick natural tresses.
+While Tuttle recommends Redken shampoos for fine to wavy hair, Moroccanoil's repair shampoo is another great option for those with thick natural tresses.

 2. Wash Hair Less Often